nerdinand/jkon.ch/past-exhibitions.en.md

 Luca Harlacher (exhibition in the summer window showcase of Kunsthaus Zofingen LOOK@JKON 2019)

-Denis Roueche (exhibition "Dienstraum" of the Kunstmuseum Olten)
+Denis Roueche (exhibition "Dienstraum" of the Kunstmuseum Olten in 2020)

 __Artists__: